 Filling out Form T2125

-The inventory portion of Form T2125. is in Part 4, or lines 8300 to 8500.
+The inventory portion of Form T2125 is in Part 4, or lines 8300 to 8500.
 Enter your opening inventory amount at line 8300 and your closing inventory amount at line 8500.
-On line 8320, enter the amount of purchases you made during the year.
+On line 8320, enter the amount of purchases made during the year.
 Your purchases should include the cost of the goods themselves as well as incidental costs such as delivery, freight, and express charges.
 Conversely, subtract any discounts you may have received.
-On line 8340, indicate the direct wage costs (remuneration) you paid to employees who work directly in the manufacture of your goods.
+On line 8340, indicate the direct wage costs (remuneration) you pay to employees who work directly in the manufacture of your goods.
 Do not include indirect wages such as administrative salaries or a salary paid to yourself or a partner.
-On line 8360, enter the costs of outside contractors (as opposed to employees) whom you hired to perform tasks related to the goods you sold.
-Finally, on line 8450, enter any other direct costs that you incurred as part of producing or acquiring your inventory.
+On line 8360, enter the costs of outside contractors (as opposed to employees) you hire to perform tasks related to the goods you sold.
+Finally, on line 8450, enter any other direct costs you incur as part of producing or acquiring your inventory.

 Add lines 8320, 8340, 8360, and 8450 to your opening inventory amount (line 8300).
 The sum is your total cost of inventory.
 From that amount, subtract the value of your closing inventory (line 8500).
 The remainder is your annual cost of goods sold for the year.
 This is the amount you can deduct from your gross business income to arrive at your gross profit.
 The secret to making inventory calculations simple is keeping detailed and timely records.
-When you use those, filling out Form T2125 is not nearly as daunting as it first appears.
+When you use those, you’re better able to fill out Form T2125 accurately and efficiently.